maxgrok/maxgrok.github.io/src/pages/articles/2019-03-29---Ninetieth-Post/index.md

 ## Introduction

-As I have grown as a full stack developer, I have decided to learn about networkign and the infrastructure that makes up the basic abilities of users on the Internet.
+As I have grown as a full stack developer, I have decided to learn about networking and the infrastructure that makes up the basic abilities of users on the Internet.
 I'll start this exploration by exploring the differences between UDP and TCP IP protocols.

 ## Definition